40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 Whenever you sign up for a platform where you want to stand out, your first goal should be a complete profile.
 This is a rule to live by in an online space.

-So, carve out a couple hours, grab a coffee, and work through the next 10 LinkedIn hacks.
-It’s never too late to optimize your profile, and we’re taking you through every step.
+So, carve out a couple of hours, grab a coffee, and work through the next eleven LinkedIn hacks.
+It’s never too late to optimize your profile, and I’m taking you through every step.
+Treat this next section like a checklist.

 2. Think about keywords.

 Your most valuable connections could be searching for someone just like you in the LinkedIn search bar.
-By optimizing the content throughout your entire profile, you will increase the chances of appearing for relevant searches.
+Optimize the content in your entire profile and increase the chances of appearing for relevant searches.

-A quick search for “Virtual Assistant” returns profiles that are optimized for this search term.
+A quick search for “Virtual Assistant” returns profiles optimized for this search term.

-From the screenshot we can see keywords are used:
+From the screenshot, you can see the keywords are used:

 • In the headline “freelance virtual assistant working with…”